OION Fund (EIS / SEIS)

 Investee companies are technology-led, with core sectors being web (particularly IoT – the Internet of Things), healthcare, life sciences and environmental tech.
 The companies do not have to be revenue-generating but need strong intellectual property, such as patent-protected innovations with commercial potential.

-The fund focuses on the geographic base developed by OION over the last 23 years, which Mr Gurney-Sharpe describes as within a one-hour drive from Oxford.
+The fund focuses on the geographic base developed by OION over the last two decades, which Mr Gurney-Sharpe describes as within a one-hour drive from Oxford.
 However, there is no actual geographic boundary and the portfolio includes companies based in Norfolk, Leeds and Sheffield.

 Many of the companies put forward by OION are university spinouts.
 Although the networks are Oxfordshire-based, not many of these come from University of Oxford itself.
 Mr Gurney-Sharpe says this is partly because the University’s Technology Transfer Office is more protective over spinout companies’ intellectual property compared to other universities.
 Instead, OION has developed relationships with other regional universities.
 Startups also emerge from the general ‘tech cluster’ that has grown up around Oxford and its universities.